Judge upbraids prosecutors for handling of DC surge cases, saying they have 'no credibility left'

 It is extraordinarily rare for a grand jury to balk at returning an indictment, but it has happened at least seven times in five cases since Trump's surge started nearly a month ago.
 Faruqui said it is ironic that "an occupying force is at the mercy of the occupants” serving on the grand juries.

-Faruqui — one of four magistrates at the district court in Washington — said there is no precedent for what is happening at the courthouse over the past few weeks.
+Faruqui said there is no precedent for what is happening at the courthouse over the past few weeks.
 He said Trump administration officials are frequently touting the arrest figures on social media with seemingly no regard for how the arrests are affecting people's lives.

 “Where are the stats on the people illegally detained?” he asked.